 We ask for your CPR number to be able to quote you the right price, and for that we need to know all the circumstances relevant to calculation of the price.
 We use the CPR number to look up information in our database e.g. whether you are a customer with us and thus should get a discount, or whether there are any claims or payment record that can affect the price.

 If you choose not the become a customer with us, we store your information in our systems for six months to ensure that you get the same quote if you contact us again.
-If you do not want us to store your data, you can call us and have the data erased at any time.
 We do not share your information with others.

 Topdanmark is obliged to erase personal data when no longer relevant.
 This means that we - on an on-going basis - erase data for which we no longer have a reasoned purpose, a legal obligation to store, or can be met by a claim.